Officers of BIO SIGMAA

-Meet our current officers and learn more about them.
+Meet our current officers and learn more about them by hovering over their picture.

 University of Portland

 Hannah earned a B.A. in Mathematics with minors in Computer Science and Music from Wesleyan College, and M.S. and Ph.D. in Mathematics with an emphasis in Mathematical Biology from Vanderbilt University.
 She is on the editorial board for Spora, A Journal of Biomathematics and Letters in Biomathematics and serves on the board of directors for the Intercollegiate Biomathematics Alliance (IBA).
-Her primary research interests include mathematical modeling of cellular and molecular processes and infectious diseases, sensitivity analysis, mathematical biology education.
+Her primary research interests include mathematical modeling of biological processes, sensitivity analysis, mathematical biology education.

 Raina received her B.S. in Mathematics, M.S. in Probability and Statistics from the University of Sofia “St. Kliment Ohridski,” and her Ph.D in Mathematics at the University of Virgina.
 She is the founding chief editor of the journal Frontiers in Systems Biology and past chair of the advisory board of the National Institute for Mathematical and Biological Synthesis.
 Her research interests span a wide range of topics including systems biology, random processes and fields, and mathematical modeling for biology and the biomedical sciences.